Literatti: Fiction By Deslea

 "Oh," he said, coming up short.
 Realisation flooded over his tired features.
 He said, more gently, "I'm sorry."

 She thought he really was, that was the problem.
 She could hear it in his voice.
 If she hadn't, she'd have just told him to stick his Death Eater platitudes where the sun didn't shine, but to her horror, she could feel heat and salt rising up in her face.

 "Let's look outside," she said raggedly.

 So they went outside, and they picked through bodies, but none of them were Remus, so Practical Dora didn't mind.
 Passionate Dora might have, but Passionate Dora could go fuck herself as far as Practical Dora was concerned.

 None of them were Narcissa, either.

 They made their way back indoors, and Dora watched as the Weasleys comforted one another over the body of one of the twins - she wasn't sure which.
 How sad, she thought with a mild feeling that vaguely resembled pity.

 Passionate Dora gave a mocking laugh.
 Sad, is it?
 Don't have a heart or anything there.
 You might strain something.

-she thought.
+Oh, shut up, she thought.
 This heartless bitch keeps your sorry over-emotional ass alive, so just cut me some fucking slack, all right?

 To this, Passionate Dora apparently had no reply, because she fell silent.